NLnetLabs/nsd/doc/manual/zonefile.rst

 Creating a zone
 ---------------

 A minimal zone needs exactly one SOA (Source Of Authority) and one or more NS (Name Server) records.
-Refer to appropriate documentation of you need to learn about DNS basics.
+Refer to appropriate documentation if you need to learn about DNS basics.

 .. code:: bash